 - Reporting allergy diagnostic services without physician’s supervision

 Allergy testing is usually performed by nurses, nurse allergists, medical assistants and other non-physician providers.
 Their services fall under the diagnostic services supervision rules, which requires the practice to provide either “general,” “direct,” or “personal” supervision.
-Each diagnostic CPT code is assigned a supervision level requirement in the Medicare Physician Fee Schedule (MPFS) database, depending on the perceived risk of the procedure.
+Each diagnostic CPT code is assigned a supervision level requirement in the Medicare Physician Fee Schedule database, depending on the perceived risk of the procedure.
 If not, your claim will likely get denied.

 - Using codes that are inappropriate to the place of service